saltysoup/a3-bootcamp-ce/Day2/inference-with-jetstream-on-gke/README.md

 #### Run Benchmark Test

 Let's run a benchmark test using __../benchmark.py__.
-It will send same inference request multiple times and then calculate the average latency and throughput.
+It will send multiple inference requests concurrently and then calculate the average latency and throughput.

 ```bash
 python ../benchmark.py